Sails Full of Florida: 5 Reasons Cruisers Love Vero Beach

 Some municipal marinas have showers and restrooms with moldy tile, broken latches and beat-up toilet seats.
 Vero Beach keeps the facilities clean and in good condition, with plenty of hot water and even blow dryers that work.

 4. Free bus service throughout Indian River County

 The free, county-run service stops twice an hour at the marina.
 Head east to Vero’s beaches and the shops and restaurants along Ocean Drive.
 Take the bus west over the bridge for groceries, marine and other supplies.
 Transfer to alternate routes to get just about anywhere in Indian River County.

 5. Short walk to art museum, parks, waterfront restaurant

-Walk past the dog park and under the bridge to get to the Vero Beach Museum of Art and Riverfront Theatre.
+Walk past the dog park and under the bridge to get to the Vero Beach Museum of Art and Riverside Theatre.
 The museum has two sculpture gardens and enthusiastic docents.
 (Be sure to check out the sunflower made from chopsticks and plastic forks.)
 On weekend evenings, there are free concerts on the theater’s patio.